Helloworld880/Real-Estate-Price-Prediction/README.md

 - Matplotlib/Seaborn for data visualization
 - Machine Learning models (Linear Regression, Random Forest )

-To run these file go to App.py flie and run the flie in terminal and wirte this commands streamlit run  app.py
+To run these file go to App.py flie and run the flie in terminal and write this commands streamlit run  app.py